Muadh-Adekunle-Monsuru/400L-Notes/Second Semester/CPS 412/Chapter 1.md

 ### **Conclusion**
 Chapter 1 sets the foundation by defining IT projects as **value-driven, temporary endeavors** fraught with risks but manageable through structured methodologies, stakeholder alignment, and learning from past failures.
 Understanding why projects fail (people/process gaps) and how to succeed (strategic alignment, governance) is critical for future chapters on planning and execution.

-**Next Step**: Chapter 2 dives into **methodologies** (e.g., Agile, Waterfall) to operationalize these principles.

-Would you like to proceed with Chapter 2’s detailed breakdown?